Get Pre-Approved For Your Car Loan Apply Now

 • Cold starts cause more wear and tear on an engine because the oil takes longer to circulate and lubricate critical components.

-• Pre-warming the engine with a block heater reduces this wear, extending engine life.
+• Pre-warming the engine with a block heater reduces this wear by allowing oil to flow better, extending engine life.

 3. Improved Fuel Efficiency